alexbaldwin/alexbaldwin.com/_posts/2016-11-10-hanging-punctuation.md

 ```

 Since it only applies to quote marks, you can avoid single purpose classes and
 trust that your quotes will hang everywhere.
+Chrome hasn't yet implemented the
+`hanging-punctuation` property, but it works perfectly in Safari.
+[Typeset.js](https://github.com/davidmerfield/Typeset) is an HTML pre-processor
+that adds a lot more functionality and will allow you to get cross browser
+compatibility.